khalil-poole/osTicket-post-installation/README.md

 <h4>John Doe</h4>

-With John, we'll have him in the Support Department, a View Only role, and no assigned team.
-We then click "Create" afterwards
+With John, we'll use his first name, last name, email, and create a password like we did with Jane.
+The difference is we'll have John in the Support Department, a View Only role, and no assigned team.
+We'll then click "Create" afterwards.

 ![image](https://github.com/user-attachments/assets/067fe281-950c-4432-a3dd-24cb8dfd2ea0)